Cxmrykk/briar-protocol/README.md

 #### Features:

 - Connect to a minecraft server as a client
-- Zlib packet compression and AES encryption
-- Login sequence and Keep-Alive packet exchange
+- Protocol encryption and compression
-- Microsoft authentication (refresh token supported)
+- Authentication with Microsoft
+- Event handler

 #### Goals:

 For the current version:

-- Event handler using channels
 - Server implementation

 #### Deriving Projects:

-If the project matures enough, I might consider working on:
+In the near future, I may start working on:

 - Packet sniffer using the client/server implementation
 - High level client library

 #### Long Term:

-Potential features for future consideration include:

 - Protocol support for the latest version